ugrid-conventions/ugrid-conventions/README.md

 ## Introduction

-This page describes a proposal for storing unstructured (or flexible mesh) model data in a netCDF file.
-Our focus is on data for environmental applications and hence we start from the [CF-conventions](http://cf-pcmdi.llnl.gov/documents/cf-conventions) which has been the standard in climate research for many years, and is increasingly adopted by others as the metadata standard for netCDF, see e.g. [NASA Standards Process Group](http://www.esdswg.org/spg/rfc/esds-rfc-021) and [OGC](http://www.opengeospatial.org/standards/netcdf).
+This page describes a proposal for storing unstructured (or flexible mesh) model data in a network common data form (NetCDF) file.
+Our focus is on data for environmental applications and hence we start from the [climate & forecast (CF) metadata conventions](http://cf-pcmdi.llnl.gov/documents/cf-conventions) which has been the standard in climate research for many years, and is increasingly adopted by others as the metadata standard for NetCDF, see e.g. [the (now former) NASA  Earth Science Data Systems Standards Process Group](https://earthdata.nasa.gov/our-community/esdswg/standards-process-spg/rfc/esds-rfc-021) and [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/standards/netcdf).
 The CF conventions allow you to define values at points, and the associated coordinates may have `bounds` attributes to indicate a spatial extent bigger than a single point.
 A two-dimensional array of points, encodes a structured topology but the CF conventions do not yet provide the means to define an unstructured topology.
 That's what this proposal adds.

 In its most basic form unstructured data may be stored as data defined at a series of points, the CF-conventions are then sufficient.
-However, it is often useful or even necessary to also know the topology of the underlying unstructured mesh: is it a 1D network, a 2D triangular mesh or more flexible mixed triangle/quadrilateral mesh, a 2D mesh with vertical layers, or a fully unstructured 3D mesh.
+However, it is often useful or even necessary to also know the topology of the underlying unstructured mesh: is it a one dimensional (1D) network, a two dimensional (2D) triangular mesh or more flexible mixed triangle/quadrilateral mesh, a 2D mesh with vertical layers, or a fully unstructured three dimensional (3D) mesh.
 This document describes the attribute conventions for storing the mesh topology and for associating variables with (specific locations on) the mesh topology.
 The conventions have been designed to store the output data of a combined 1D-2D-3D flow model with staggered data, but the metadata for a simple 1D network or 2D triangular mesh doesn't suffer from the genericity needed for the most complex models.

 Due to the wide variety in unstructured mesh models, some relevant concepts have not yet been worked out in detail.
 This includes the following concepts:
 * adaptive mesh topology (this could be supported by defining a `time_concatenation` attribute for a time-series of mesh topologies)
 * higher order element data; for an idea how such data could be stored see this other [proposal](https://publicwiki.deltares.nl/display/NETCDF/Finite+Element+based+CF+proposal+for+Unstructured+Grid+data+model).
-* subgrid data; the netCDF pages by the BAW contain some proposals on this topic ([see their pages (in German)](http://www.baw.de/methoden/index.php5/NetCDF)).
+* subgrid data; the NetCDF pages by the Bundesanstalt für Wasserbau (BAW) contain some proposals on this topic ([see their pages (in German)](http://www.baw.de/methoden/index.php5/NetCDF)).
 * 3D fully unstructured meshes (included but still limited in scope).
-See also a related [proposal](https://svn.pnl.gov/gcrm/wiki/DataModelProposal) for an unstructured mesh data model by Jeff Daily at PNNL.
+See also a related [proposal](https://svn.pnl.gov/gcrm/wiki/DataModelProposal) for an unstructured mesh data model by Jeff Daily at Pacific Northwest National Laboratory (PNNL).

 ## Topology